sophiahuangg/data-automation/README.md

 #### VSCode Live Share

 If you're working with someone concurrently on the same script, it's sometimes helpful to work together on it.
 Luckily, Visual Studio Code (the text editor / IDE you should use) has a Live Share extension pack.
 TO install it, search for extensions (there should be an icon on the left-had-side bar).
 Search "liveshare" and install the Live Share Extension Pack.

+## Fonts

+The main font we will use for plots is [Glacial Indifference](https://www.fontsquirrel.com/fonts/glacial-indifference).
+We have the files necessary for it available in the `fonts/` directory, and you can install that font on your operating system (exact instructions vary by operating system).

+If you are on MacOS, you can follow [these instructions](https://support.apple.com/en-us/HT201749) to install the font.

 ## Coding Conventions